 Upon enrollment, you will receive a Baby Room Handbook listing all the rules and guidelines we have to give the very best and most consistent care to your child.
 We will attempt to emulate your baby's home environment as much as our guidelines allow.
 You will have the opportunity to inquire regarding specific policies as you read through the handbook.

 Why fundraisers?
 Unfortunately, all schools have great difficulty providing all the materials and experiences for the children from tuition alone.
 Our goal is to provide the highest quality care for your child.
 Because accomplishing this is costly, we must have added funds to our kindergarten education tuition.
 Each year, we kick off our auction planning in October at our Pumpkin Pie Social.
 We do not insist on a dollar amount, but encourage each parent volunteer where their services best fit.
 We certainly understand that a time commitment is not possible for everyone and so we always appreciate monetary donations.
-In October, our kindergarten education school hosts a book fair.
-This is a great opportunity for parents to do some early holiday shopping.
-Country Village Day School earns a percentage of total sales in which we are able to update our library and add books to the individual classrooms.

 Our chief means of communication at CVDS is through e-mail, verbal communication, and your child's cubby.
 It is imperative that cubbies are checked daily so that you are aware of all happenings at Country Village Day School In an effort to communicate with you in the most convenient and efficient manner, we are able to e-mail.